Savan1007/DollarDiary/README.md

 - Logging expenses with date, amount, category, and description
 - Categorizing expenses into categories
 - Setting and managing budgets for different categories
-- Report Generation of the current and past expenses
+- Report generation of the current and past expenses

 ## Technology Stack